MoriyaShiine/enchancement/README.md

   * Enchantments are colored green, similar to how Curses are colored red.
 * Chiseled Bookshelf Peeking
   * Chiseled Bookshelves display the item in the slot you're looking at.
-* Allow Duplicate Keybindings
-  * All keybindings that are set to the same key will activate at the same time instead of only one applying.